heapwolf/vines/README.md

 ## Motivation

 Distributed software provides availability and fault-tolerance.
-To achieve this, a distributed program has many discrete processes running on a multitude of devices and networks which to the user appear to be a single coherent program.
+To achieve this, a distributed program has more than one discrete processes that run on any number of devices or networks.
+If any of the processes in the program are partitioned or lost for any reason, the program can continue to run.
+All of this happens behind the scenes, and the user will observe a single coherent program.

-Each process will produce data.
-Each process should make informed decisions about its own data as well as the data created by other processes.
+Each process in a distributed program will produce data.
+Each process should make well informed decisions that are based on its own data as well as the data created by other processes in the program.
 It is not efficient or always possible to have all processes in a network synchronize before making a decision.

 ## Synopsis
 Vines attempts to facilitate coordinated decision making through a combination of